Geeksltd/Programming.Tips/Classes.md

  ```
 #### Service classes
-In DDD, the business layer consists of two type of objects; Domain Model entities and pieces of domain that don’t logically fit into any of those entities.
+&nbsp;&nbsp; In DDD, the business layer consists of two type of objects; Domain Model entities and pieces of domain that don’t logically fit into any of those entities.
 Logically related behaviors that don’t fit into Enitites group together and shape domain services.

 Avoid Domain Services as much as you can!
 Too much separation of Data in Entities and behavior in Services will cause an anti-pattern called Anemic Domain Model in which Entities are no more than a set of getters and setters (more or less DTO objects) and behaviors and domain logic are entirely moved into service classes while they should have been part of the domain model entities.

 #### Helper classes
-Also known as Utility classes, are often classes that don’t have a state of their own, consist only of static methods (so client code doesn’t need creating an instance of the class to access those methods), are used by many other classes.
+&nbsp;&nbsp; Also known as Utility classes, are often classes that don’t have a state of their own, consist only of static methods (so client code doesn’t need creating an instance of the class to access those methods), are used by many other classes.
 A good example is Convert class in .net (e.g Convert.ToInt32).

 #### Repository classes
-Repository is a layer that mediates between domain model and data access layer.
+&nbsp;&nbsp; Repository is a layer that mediates between domain model and data access layer.
 It hides the complexity of loading data from one or possibly multiple sources and mapping them to objects that can be used by the domain model.

 #### Orchestration classes

 ## Framework implementation classes

-What is a framework anyway?
+&nbsp;&nbsp; What is a framework anyway?
 Wikipedia defines it as:

 _An abstraction in which a software that provides generic functionality can be selectively changed by additional user-written code, in order to provide an application-specific software.
 A framework is different from a library in that the overall program's flow of control is not dictated by the caller, but by the framework.
 A user can extend the framework, usually by selective overriding._

 ### Example: ASP.NET Controllers
-ASP.NET Mvc is a framework.
+&nbsp;&nbsp; ASP.NET Mvc is a framework.
 If you just create a random class somewhere in an ASP.NET application, the framework will have no idea what it is or how to use it.
 Instead, you must implement very specific classes in very specific ways.

 For example ASP.NET recognises a concept named Controller.
 For your application to benefit from that concept, you should create classes that inherit from a special class in the framework called System.Web.Mvc.Controller.
 In other words you create a Controller Class in your project.